 If you think that Apprenticeship might be a good option for your son or daughter and would like to view the Apprenticeships we have available, please visit www.sheffcol.ac.uk/apprenticeships, email email@example.com or give us a ring on 0114 260 2600.

 There’s no better time to start an Apprenticeship than now.
-There are more Apprenticeships than ever before, more suited to employers and at higher levels.
-This week is National Apprenticeship Week, a celebration of all things Apprenticeships, so with that in mind here are 5 things that you need to know before applying…
+There are more Apprenticeships than ever before that have been designed by employers which go all the way up to degree level.
+This week is National Apprenticeship Week – a celebration of all things Apprenticeships – so with that in mind here are 5 things that you need to know before applying…

 The application process

 If you’ve decided that an Apprenticeship is for you, you’ll want to know how you go about applying for one.
 Don’t worry, the process is easy.
-With Apprenticeships in over 60 frameworks and over 100 current live vacancies, there’s plenty to choose from.
+With around 100 live vacancies at any one time across 15 different sectors, there’s plenty to choose from.

 Once you’ve viewed the vacancies and found one you like the sound of, hit apply and follow the easy steps.
 We’ll pick it up and take it from there.